Tadao Ando: Art

 In 2018, Ando created a rare prototype titled Blue Rose in the Cube Study 1, a single rose suspended in a minimalist acrylic block.
 This piece marked the conceptual genesis of the full-scale Table of Pirosmani and remained in private collection until it appeared at Christie’s Post-War and Contemporary Art Online auction on March 12, 2025.

-The work stunned observers by achieving a sale price of $114,400, nearly nine times its low estimate of $12,600—an 804% increase.
+The work achieved a sale price of $114,400, nearly nine times its low estimate of $12,600—an 804% increase.
 It ranked first among the top ten highest-value sales at the auction, outperforming works by David Hockney and Banksy.

-This extraordinary result signaled a growing institutional and collector recognition of Ando’s sculptural and conceptual practice, affirming his legacy beyond architecture.

 Exhibition Information

-An exhibition titled Tadao Ando: Youth will be held from March 20 to July 21, 2025, at VS., a cultural apparatus located within Grand Green Osaka Ume-kita Park in Osaka, Japan.
+An exhibition titled Tadao Ando: Youth was held from March 20 to July 21, 2025, at VS., a cultural apparatus located within Grand Green Osaka Ume-kita Park in Osaka, Japan.